 Michaelsburg Abbey began as a Benedictine monastery just after 1000 AD.
 The complex includes a 12th-century church, newer abbey buildings dating from around 1700, and an old baroque terraced garden.

-It’s a shame we weren’t able to visit St. Michael’s Church because I would have liked to see the its ceiling paintings of medicinal herbs.
+It’s a shame we weren’t able to visit St. Michael’s Church.
+I would have liked to see the paintings of medicinal herbs on the ceiling.
 It would have been interesting to see what was being used to treat people back then.
-I don't know if it does, but I like to imagine that that terraced garden had a physic section dedicated to those herbs.
-If you visit, please let us know.
+I like to imagine that that terraced garden had a physic section dedicated to those herbs.
+I don’t know if it does, so if you visit, please let us know.

-As well-known as Bamberg is as a UNESCO world heritage site, it is just as famous for its rauchbier (smoked beer).
+While Bamberg is as known for its rauchbier (German smoked beer) as it is for being a UNESCO world heritage site.
 The famous beer gets its distinctive smoke flavor because they use malted barley that was roasted over a beechwood fire.